mitryp/clear-formatting/README.md

 ```

 #### Type conversion
-Sometimes the value we need to format is not a string or a number.
-In that case regular formatting will cause an
+Sometimes the value to format is not a string or a number.
+In that case the regular formatting will cause an
 exception:

 ```python